Call the Engineering and Technology Department to make an appointment with one of the engineering instructors .

 - Tara Nelson

-- is a civil engineer with over seven years of experience working in the industry.
+- Tara is the department chair for for Civil and Mechanical Engineering Technology.
+Tara earned her B.S. degree in Civil Engineering from Oregon State.
 Prior to coming on board at PCC, she worked in the field of water resources with a focus in stormwater treatment.

 - Todd Sanders